Glossary

 Minimum Payment

-Paying only the minimum can stretch a $20,000 balance at 22% APR to 142 months and $35,000 in interest.
+Paying only the minimum can significantly extend the repayment period and increase the total interest paid.
+For instance, a $20,000 balance at 22% APR could take 142 months to repay and incur $35,000 in interest if only minimum payments are made.

-Example: Minimum on a $5,000 balance might be $125, but paying $300 cuts years off the payoff timeline.
+Example: The minimum payment on a $5,000 balance might be $125, but increasing the payment to $300 could reduce the payoff timeline by several years.

 Synonyms: required payment, due amount.